Brian Dooreck MD

 Treating GERD or recurring Heartburn is Important

-Recurring Heartburn left untreated can lead to larger health issues and can develop into GERD.
-Some of the consequences of not treating your GERD or Heartburn are the long-term inflammation of the throat, chronic scarring, and even esophageal cancer.
-If you are experiencing heartburn multiple times a week talk to your doctor before making any treatment decisions.
+Recurring Heartburn left untreated can lead to more significant health issues and can develop into GERD.
+Some consequences of not treating your GERD or Heartburn are long-term inflammation of the throat, chronic scarring, and even esophageal cancer.
+If you are experiencing heartburn multiple times a week, talk to your doctor before making any treatment decisions.

 Personally